cusey/Algorithms_and_Data_Structures/README.md

 11 and keeping the remainder.
 In this case 210 % 11 is 1, so the phone number 436-555-4601 hashes
 to slot 1.
 Some folding methods go one step further and reverse every other piece before the addition.
 For the above example, we get 43+56+55+64+01=219 which gives 219 % 11=10.

+# Hashing (Mid-Square Method)

+### Description

+Another numerical technique for constructing a hash function is called the mid-square method.
+We first square the item, and then extract some portion of the resulting digits.
+For example, if the item were 44, we would first compute 44^2 =  1,936.
+By extracting the middle two digits, 93, and performing the remainder step, we get 5 (93 % 11).

 # Hashing (Remained Method)